 A big concern for many travelling to Bogotá and within Colombia is safety.
 Is Bogotá safe?
 How do I stay safe?
 This was a big concern for me before moving to Bogotá.
 But in my three years living here, I was not robbed or harmed in any way.

 As a woman, you often get called out by men while on the street.
 This was not something new to me as this was common in my hometown as well.
 Simply ignore.
-So, from my experience, I can tell you what has worked for me.
+And from my experience, I can tell you what else has worked for me.

 This post is not intended to offend anyone but rather to keep anyone safe in Bogotá and Colombia (even if it may seem a bit much for some).
 There are some of these things you will see the locals do but better to be safe and avoid these.

-This is a saying in Colombia literally translating to “don’t give papaya”.
+This is a saying in Colombia about staying safe, it literally translates to “don’t give papaya”.
 What does that even mean?
-It actually is a really good saying relating to safety basically meaning to not show what you have, or it can be taken from you.
+It actually is a really good saying relating to safety basically meaning do not show what you have, or it can be taken from you.

 For example, if you are holding a block of gold or have it in your back pocket, it will most likely be taken from you.
 This is an extreme example because generally, no one walks around with gold, but the more practical examples will be saved for later.

 We have to be extra careful with using our phones in public, on the roadside, and even in cars.
-This is the same concept as no dar papaya just specific to phone use.
-We are so attached to our phones and end up walking around holding them, but this is not safe to do.
+This is the same concept of safety as no dar papaya just specific to phone use.
+We are so attached to our phones and end up walking around holding them, but this is not safe to do in Bogotá.

 3. Being Safe in Busy Areas